lwymarie/linetools/docs/xspectrum1d.rst

 Overview
 ========

-`~linetools.spectra.xspectrum1d.XSpectrum1D` describes a 1-d spectrum,
+`~linetools.spectra.xspectrum1d.XSpectrum1D` contains and
-which usually consists of a wavelength, flux and flux uncertainty array.
+manipulates 1-d spectra, each of which usually consists of a wavelength, flux and flux uncertainty array.
 For absorption-line analysis, it also often contains a continuum array.

 The data are held in a masked numpy array which may contain multiple spectra.
-By default pixels on the edges of the spectrum with an input error array having values <=0 are masked.
+By default pixels on the edges of the spectrum with an input error array having values <=0 are masked at instantiation.
+It is important to appreciate this masking.
+It does mean that you will not view, print, analyze, etc. pixels that have been masked.

 Attributes
 ==========